 icon caret-left icon caret-right instagram pinterest linkedin facebook twitter goodreads question-circle facebook circle twitter circle linkedin circle instagram circle goodreads circle pinterest circle

 Professor.
 Author.
 Speaker.
 Historian.
 Lecturer at Berkeley.
 Oprah Book Club choice for Women's History Month.
 Welcome to the exciting cover for WHAT'S THE SCORE?, my latest book.
 This long-awaited women's sports volume from the Red Lightning imprint at Indiana University Press may be ORDERED NOW at https://iupress.org/9781684351800/whats-the-score/.
-I'll be speaking in late September at the International Tennis Hall of Fame, in celebration of 50 years since Bille Jean King's historic victory!
+This fall of 2024 I'll be speaking at the University of Arkansas, then at Drake University in Iowa, and I'm busy teaching classes at University of California-Berkeley.
 My 2021 book, a poetry collection from Headmistress Press, is also available: EARLIER HOUSEHOLDS, with cover image is by esteemed photographer Donna Gottschalk.
 Order from https://headmistress-press.square.site/.
-Many of my new articles out now address Olivia Records' 50th anniversary; I am once again teaching a seminar on the history of the women's music movement at UC-Berkeley.

 Proud to have planned the first-ever Library of Congress exhibit on the women's music movement, which was on display from January to April 2017 The accompanying lecture (March 8, 2017) is available online: click on the link "Soundwaves of Feminism," on right side of the page.